wdv4758h/pypy-extradoc/talk/ep2014/status/talk.rst

 * rguillebert on twitter and irc

+* PyPy contributor since 2011

 * GSoC student on PyPy/Cython

-* PyPy contributor since 2011

-* Worked on Py3k and Numpy
+* Worked on Py3k and Numpy support

 PyPy is not dead
 ----------------